tizianocitro/climate-change/README.md

 3. [cc-data-cleaner](): a module for cleaning and manipulating data.

 # Installation
-- Build the previous packages using the instructions provided in the README.d files of each project.
+- Build the previous packages using the instructions provided in the README.md files of each project.
-- Run the `start.sh` script to startup the platform.
+- Run the `start.sh` script to start the platform.